 Important: Eligibility for CGT relief on transferred pension assets, only applies to assets held during pre-commencement period (of the legislation, that is, 9 November 2016) and up to 30 June 2017, at least.
-A super fund must actively apply for the CGT relief using an approved form, and submit it to the ATO by the lodgement due date for the super fund’s 2016/2017 income tax return.
+A super fund must actively apply for the CGT relief using an approved form, and submit it to the ATO by the lodgement due date for the super fund’s 2016/2017 income tax return (now 30 June 2018).
 A super fund can choose not to apply for CGT relief, but if a super fund does apply, the application cannot be revoked.

 What does the ATO say about the capital gains tax relief?

 Quoting directly from the ATO’s guidance note 6 (Transitional CGT relief):

 CGT relief is not required in situations where you dispose of the asset between 9 November 2016 and 30 June 2017.
 This is because the existing CGT exemption rules apply to those disposals.